-Cricket Wireless strives to provide hearing aid users with the most compatible wireless device possible.
+Cricket Wireless strives to provide persons who are deaf or hard of hearing with access to the most compatible wireless devices.
 Keep reading to learn more about Cricket's hearing aid compatible devices, and the options available for the deaf and hard of hearing.

 About Hearing Aid Compatibility

-We work closely with handset vendors to improve the user experience of customers who have hearing aids.
-Pursuant to FCC guidelines, the handsets listed below have been tested and rated for Hearing Aid Compatibility (HAC).
-These HAC ratings, or "M-Ratings" and “T-Ratings," help hearing aid users find the best phone for their needs.
+We work closely with wireless device manufacturers to improve the user experience of customers who have hearing aids.
+The devices listed below have been tested and rated for Hearing Aid Compatibility (HAC) under the 2011 ANSI Standard (with “M” and “T” Ratings) or the 2019 ANSI Standard.

 Current Cricket Wireless Devices